Driving In Greece – Driving Laws And Road Rules 2025

 Parking in Athens is easier with a small car

-For an insight into why driving rules in Greece are only taken as guidelines by the locals, check this tonge-in-cheek post on Greek customs and Habits 🙂
+For an insight into why driving rules in Greece are only taken as guidelines by the locals, check this tongue-in-cheek post on Greek customs and Habits 🙂

-Do I need an International Driver’s license for Greece?
+Do I need an International Driving Permit (IDP) for Greece?

-Visitors who have a valid license from a European Union country do not need anything else to drive in Greece.
-This extends to Switzerland, Norway, Lichtenstein and Iceland.
+For example, visitors who have a valid license from an EU country do not need an IDP to drive in Greece.
+This extends to Switzerland, Norway, Lichtenstein and Iceland, as long as the information is written in English.

-As of 5 November 2021, visitors with a valid driving license from the USA, Canada, Australia, UK and Gibraltar, no longer need an International Driver’s Licence to drive in Greece.
-(Here is the official law, in Greek).
+As of 5 November 2021, visitors with a valid driving license from the USA, Canada, Australia, UK and Gibraltar, no longer need an IDP to drive in Greece, as long as their national license is in English.
+The same happens for other countries that have signed the Vienna Convention (if you’ve never heard of this, click here).

 Hiring a car in Greece